 Both use the same types of pellets and have a smoke feature so that you can smoke or grill your next meal for the family or block party!

-When it comes to a grill, unless you’re looking to pick up a cheap charcoal grill, you’ll want to budget and plan to drop a couple of hundred dollars on this purchase.
-The bigger, heavier pellet grills will run you upwards of $500-$700 while the smaller ones typically cost between $250 and $500.
+When it comes to a grill, unless you’re looking to pick up a super cheap charcoal grill, you’ll want to budget and plan to spend at least a couple of hundred dollars on this purchase.
+The bigger, heavier pellet grills will run you upwards of $1,000 while the smaller ones can typically cost between $350 and $500.

-Green Mountain Grills are usually on the higher end of the spectrum for their medium-sized grills.
+Pit Boss Pellet Grills are usually in the middle of the price spectrum for just about all of their sizes of grills.
 These are heavier duty than other types of grills so you should expect to pay for the competition qualify for the grill itself.

-Pit Boss grills have made a business by making themselves accessible to even the most novices of pellet grill users.
-You can pick up a Pit Boss grill almost anywhere and the smaller ones will run in the $250-$300 range.
+Green Mountain Grills have made a business by making themselves accessible to even the most novices of pellet grill users.
+You can pick up a Green Mountain grill for low prices – the smaller ones will run in the $300 range.
 These are a much more typical backyard style and size so the price is lower all the way around.